edward1503/Cyclistic-Bike-Share-Data-Analysis/README.md

 This phase includes the data cleaning process.

- - Sort the data ascending by start-time, calculating ride-length based on start-time and end-time and day of week in Excel.
+ - Sort the data ascending by start-time, calculating ride-length based on start-time and end-time and day of week.
- - Due to the size of datasets, I import in R to check null-value and calculate summary statistic.
+ - Remove null, duplicate values and make columns consistency.
+ - Seperate date, time to week day, month, time.

 ## Phase 4: Analyze

+In this phase, I will analyze the data by member type for each time (day, hour, week...) to identify trend and pattern.
+ - Analyze ride length by customer type and week day.
+ - Analyze ride length comparison for each month.
+ - ...

-## Phase 5: Share
+## Phase 5: Visualization

+This phase will help stakeholders to take a closer look to what data telling.
+These visualizations will include **charts, graphs, and other visual representations** of the data that will help **highlight important patterns** and **relationships** in the data.
+- Rides per day for each customer type.
+- Rides per hour for each customer type.
+- Rides per month for each customer type.
+- Ride duration per time for each customer type.

 ## Phase 6: Act

+This phase will conclude with some key takeaways and recommendations for Cyclistic's marketing campaign.